Classification of simply-transitive Levi non-degenerate hypersurfaces in $\mathbb{C}^3$: The non-tubular CR hypersurface with -symmetry

 On $\bbC^3$, take coordinates $(z_1, z_2, w) = (x_1 + iy_1, x_2 + iy_2, u+iv)$.
 In this notation, our model \eqref{E:saff2-CR-model} becomes:

 Under the global biholomorphism of $\bbC^3$ given by

 our model in \eqref{E:saff-real} becomes (after dropping tildes):

-which was given by Loboda \cite[pg.50]{Loboda-2020}.
+which was given in~\cite[pg.50]{Loboda-2020}.
 The symmetry algebra of $M_{\mathsf{Lob}}$ was asserted to be 5-dimensional, but the symmetry vector fields for $M_{\mathsf{Lob}}$ were not stated in that work.
 Pushing forward our symmetries from \eqref{E:CR-saff2} using \eqref{E:Lob-bihol}, we arrive at the symmetries of $M_{\mathsf{Lob}}$:

 \begin{remark} Using the Levi determinant, we find that our model $M_\saff$ has 4-dimensional Levi degeneracy locus $\{ y_2 - u y_1 = 0, \, v=0 \}$, while that for $M_{\mathsf{Lob}}$ is $\{ y_1=0, \, v=0 \}$.
 These loci are mapped to each other under \eqref{E:Lob-bihol}. \end{remark}